How to recognise if a debt's yours

 This means that if the other person has taken out more credit on that account than you wanted or agreed to, and they're unable to repay the amount, you might have to repay the money that they owe.

-How to prevent this: Be cautious about opening a joint account with someone else if you think they might not be able to keep up with payments, and keep track of payments on that account.
+How to prevent this: Be cautious about opening a joint account with someone else if you think they might not be able to keep up with payments and keep track of payments on that account.

-When you pay for utilities in a house, you may believe that once you move out of that house, you're no longer liable for those utilities, but this might not be accurate.
-If you have utility accounts in your name and you move out of the house without making the utility providers aware that you're moving, they will be unaware that the account name needs to be updated, and the utilities used in the house may continue to be racked up in your name.
+If you have utility accounts in your name and you move to a new address without making the utility providers aware, they will be unaware that the account name needs to be updated, and the utilities used may continue to be racked up in your name.

 If you can provide proof that you've moved out of the property, then you may be able to resolve the issue.